guardian/pan-domain-authentication/README.md

 ## How it works

-Each application that needs to issue logins is configured with the domain, an application name and an AWS key.
-The AWS key allows the application to connect to an S3 bucket and download the settings for that domain (from a `<domain>.settings` file).
-The downloaded settings configure the public/private keypair used to sign and verify the login cookie as well as the credentials needed to authenticate with the OAuth provider.
+The library can be used in two ways:

+ - **Verify**: read the Panda cookie and check whether the user is valid for the request
+ - **Issue**: as above but redirecting the user to the OAuth provider to authenticate if the cookie is not present or expired

+Simply verifying the cookie is useful for APIs that cannot provided a user-facing OAuth dance to acquire credentials.
+It is also useful to minimise the parts of your application that have to have knowledge of the private key.

+To ensure the cookie is not tampered with, public/private key pair encryption is use.
+An issuing application signs the cookie using the private key and both verifying and issuing applications verify using the public key.

+The cookie contains an expiry time generated at issue after which the user should be redirected to the OAuth provided again.

+All OAuth 2.0 compliant providers are supported.
+There is additional support for verifying that the user has two-factor login enabled when using Google as the provider.

-Each authenticated request that an application receives is checked to see if there is a auth cookie.
+Each authenticated request that an application receives should be checked to see if there is a auth cookie.

-* If the cookie is not present then the user is sent to the OAuth provider for authentication.
-Upon their return the use information is checked and if the user is allowed in the app then the shared cookie is set marking the user as valid in the application.
+* If the cookie is not present then the user should be sent to the OAuth provider for authentication.
+Upon their return the user information should be checked and if the user is allowed in the app then the shared cookie should be set marking the user as valid in the application.

-* If there is a cookie but te cookie does not indicate that the the user is valid in the application then the user is validated for the application. if they are valid then the cookie is updated to indicate this otherwise an error page is displayed.
+* If there is a cookie but the cookie does not indicate that the the user is valid then the user should be validated for the application.
+This is an application-specific concern such as verifying the email address or checking two-factor is enabled.
+If they are valid then the cookie should be updated to indicate this or an error page displayed.

-* If there is a cookie and it indicates the user is valid in this application then the request is processed as normal.
+* If there is a cookie and it indicates the user is valid in this application then the request should be processed as normal.

-* if there is a cookie but it indicated the the authentication is expired then the user is sent off to the provider to renew their session.
+* if there is a cookie but it indicates the the authentication is expired then the user should be sent off to the provider to renew their session.
 On their return the existing cookie is updated with the new expiry time.

 ## What's provided